Carbon And Its Compounds Online Test 9th Science Lesson 15 Questions in English

 -

-Question 9 of 1009.
-Question9.
-What was the conclusion of the experiments done by Antoine Lavoisier in 1772?
-Correct
+9. What was the conclusion of the experiments done by Antoine Lavoisier in 1772?

 In 1772, French scientist Antoine Lavoisier pooled resources with other chemists to buy a diamond, which they placed in a closed glass jar they focused the Sun’s rays on the diamond with a remarkable giant magnifying glass and saw the diamond burn and disappear.
 Lavoisier noted that the overall weight of the jar was unchanged and that when it burned, the diamond had combined with oxygen to form carbon dioxide.
 He concluded that diamond and charcoal were made of the same element – carbon.